Kate Townsend: Bill Sykes

 Townsend had known Troisville Egbert Sykes since soon after her arrival in New Orleans.
 Initially the relationship had been professional, but later the pair were romantically involved.
 Sykes, who was commonly known as "Bill", was the black sheep of a respectable New Orleans family.
 In 1878 Sykes moved into the brothel, keeping the books, doing odd jobs and drumming up business.
 The arrangement didn't work well and Townsend had him arrested for forging her signature on cheques to the value of $7,000.
 Townsend subsequently dropped the charges, but after that led Sykes a dogs life.
 On one occasion she nearly sliced his nose off with a bowie knife that had been given to her by a policeman client and she kept in her reticule for self-defence.

 In October 1883 Townsend started to pay a lot of attention to a young gigolo named McLern, who she received in her private rooms.
 When Sykes protested he was given a beating by Townsend and McLern.
 The next day Townsend was in the kitchen with her head girl, Molly Johnson, when she grabbed a carving knife and started making stabbing motions, saying she was going to open up Sykes' belly.
 Johnson managed to calm her down and take the knife from her.
-Skyes appeared in the kitchen and Townsend attacked him with a breadboard until be fell to the floor and escaped on his hands and knees.
+Skyes appeared in the kitchen and Townsend attacked him with a breadboard until he fell to the floor and escaped on his hands and knees.
 An hour later Johnson found Townsend on the stairs to the top floor, where Sykes bedroom was.
 She told Johnson that she had been to Sykes room to open his belly, but he was not there.
 Again Johnson managed to calm her down.

 Townsend, Johnson, McLern and a friend of McLern got drunk on champagne in a nearby cafe, Pizzinis, on the night of November 1.
 McLern and Townsend got into an argument in which McLern threatened to smash a bottle over Townsend's head.
 She pulled out her bowie knife and McLern told her the bottle threat was only a joke.
 Townsend kept the knife in her hand and told the others she needed to cut somebody with it, and then said she was going to go home and open Sykes belly and left the cafe, Johnson also left the cafe and when Thompson went to her boudoir, Johnson warned Sykes to keep his door locked and barred.
 The next day and night Townsend remained in bed with a hangover.